nkowaokwu/igbo_api/.github/CONTRIBUTING.md

-# Contributing
+# Contributing to the Igbo API

+If you have questions about the Igbo API (not a bug report), please ask a question in our [Slack community](https://nkowaokwu.com/volunteer) as a volunteer.

 Contributions are always welcome.
 Before contributing please read the [Code of Conduct](./CODE_OF_CONDUCT.md) section.

-## Feature Requests
+## Reporting bugs

-Feature requests should be captured through the repo's [issues](https://github.com/nkowaokwu/igbo_api/issues), with a description of the expected behavior, along with a use case.
-Please use a label that describes the nature of the issue.
-If you would like to work on said issue, leave a comment on it so that you can be assigned to it by the repo owner.

-Before opening an issue, please read through the [issues](https://github.com/nkowaokwu/igbo_api/issues); your issue may have already ben discussed or fixed in `master` or `gatsby-dev`.
+Before opening a new issue, look for existing [issues](https://github.com/nkowaokwu/igbo_api/issues) to avoid duplication.
+If the issue does not exist yet, [create one](https://github.com/nkowaokwu/igbo_api/issues/new).

+* Please post any relevant code samples or screenshots
+* If the bug involves an error, please post the **stack trace**
+* Please fully detail the nature of the bug by filling out the issue template

+## Requesting new features
+* Before opening a new issue, look for existing [issues](https://github.com/nkowaokwu/igbo_api/issues) to avoid duplication.
+If the issue does not exist yet, [create one](https://github.com/nkowaokwu/igbo_api/issues/new).
+* Please fully detail the nature of the feature request by filling out the request template

-## Areas of Contribution
+## Areas of contribution

-There are a lot of different things that can be done to support the development of this repo:
+There are plenty of opportunities to support and help maintain this repo.
+This includes, but is not limited to:

-1. Implement requested features
+1. Request new features for the Igbo API
-2. Correct typos or misplaced data in the dictionary JSON files
+2. Fixing typos in code or sample/mock data
-3. Write documentation on the project structure
-4. Collaborate on creating a roadmap for the project

-You can also reach out to [@ijemmao](https://github.com/ijemmao) if you any other ideas.
+3. Update the README or write documentation for implementations
+4. Convert files from JS to TS
+5. So much more...

+If you have more ideas of how to improve the Igbo API, reach out to Ijemma on [Slack](https://nkowaokwu.com/volunteer) as a volunteer.

+## Accepting work
+Once you find an issue you would like to work on, you can request to have that issue assigned to you to begin work.

+**Note:** Multiple people can be assigned to the same ticket.
+Issue assignment is only meant to help **track** who's working on what.
+This means that multiple contributors can be working on the same issue.

-## Fork the Repo
+## Fork the repo

-Before making any changes, please ensure that you fork this repo to have your own copy of the codebase associated with your account.
+Please ensure that you fork this repo before making any changes.
+This will ensure that you are not only able to make changes in your own work environment but also able to submit PRs.

-This repo is set up to accept PRs from forked repos.
+**This repo is set up to only accept PRs from forked repos**

 ## Pull Request Process